Landlord Duty to Mitigate Damages in Florida

 Remedy 3: Stand by and do nothing.
 You hold the tenant liable for rent as it comes due.
 You don't have to re-rent.
 The tenant owes the full remaining balance as if they never left.
 The statute allows this—Florida is one of only nine states that don't impose a blanket statutory duty to mitigate.
 But Remedy 3 carries litigation risk.
 A tenant's attorney can argue that common law or equity requires mitigation anyway, and some judges may reduce your recovery if you made no effort to re-rent.

 Remedy 4: Liquidated damages or early termination fee.
-If you and the tenant signed a separate addendum at lease signing agreeing to a fee (capped at 2 months' rent) and the tenant gave no more than 60 days' notice, you can charge that fee instead of pursuing rent.
+If you and the tenant signed a separate addendum at lease signing agreeing to a fee—capped at 2 months' rent—and the tenant gave no more than 60 days' notice, you can charge that fee instead of pursuing rent.
 The tenant must have affirmatively accepted this option.
 You can't force it on them after the fact.
-The addendum must be signed separately—checkboxes in the main lease aren't enough.
+The addendum must be signed separately—a checkbox in the main lease isn't enough.
 If the tenant checked "I don't agree to liquidated damages," you're back to Remedies 1, 2, or 3.

 In practice, that means: